-Where it finds circumvention (section 75.1 of SIMA), the CBSA must file with the Tribunal its decision and reasons, its administrative record and the statement of essential facts.
-For interim reviews of circumvention and exporter exemption decisions (sections 75.4 and 75.6 of SIMA), the CBSA need only file its decision and reasons.
+Where it finds circumvention (section 75.1 of the Act), the CBSA must file with the Tribunal its decision and reasons, its administrative record and the statement of essential facts.
+For interim reviews of circumvention and exporter exemption decisions (sections 75.4 and 75.6 of the Act), the CBSA need only file its decision and reasons.

-These guidelines focus on the roles, responsibilities and procedures of the Tribunal in Anti‑Circumvention proceedings, and provide an overview of the CBSA’s key milestones.
-For additional information on the CBSA’s roles, responsibilities and procedures, refer to its Information relating to Anti‑Circumvention Investigations conducted pursuant to the SIMA.
+These guidelines focus on the roles, responsibilities and procedures of the Tribunal in anti circumvention proceedings, and provide an overview of the CBSA’s key milestones.
+For additional information on the CBSA’s roles, responsibilities and procedures, refer to its web page on anti-circumvention investigations conducted pursuant to the Act.

 Any questions regarding these guidelines or any related matter should be addressed to: